We have limited these questions to those which relate to the Court of Workers’ Compensation Claims only.

 In contrast, a Request for Scheduling Hearing is appropriate when there are disputes in the case but there is no immediate need for treatment or money benefits.
 At the scheduling hearing, a judge asks the parties to discuss the status of the case and the issues, and the judge will set a trial date, known as a “compensation hearing.”
 A scheduling hearing is really a scheduling conference only—the judge doesn’t hear testimony or make decisions on the merits of your case at that time.

 I received a notice that my case is set for a show-cause hearing.
 What is that?

-After the mediator files the dispute certification notice, if you haven’t filed either a Request for Expedited hearing or a Request for Initial Hearing within sixty days, the Clerk schedules your case for a show-cause hearing.
+After the mediator files the dispute certification notice, if you haven’t filed either a Request for Expedited hearing or a Request for Scheduling Hearing within sixty days, the Clerk schedules your case for a show-cause hearing.
 You must call in at the date/time on the hearing notice and explain to the judge why you haven’t filed a hearing request.
 Typically, the judge will either offer you a brief window of additional time to file a hearing request or dismiss your case.

 Dismissal with Prejudice